conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 :::info[Enabling block action]
 Since the **block** action has the ability to **stop data from being sent** to the requested topic, you have to confirm this by entering 'BLOCK' when prompted.
 Conversely, to disable the blocking, enter 'UNBLOCK' when prompted.
 :::

+When editing a Policy you can update its name, description, and targets.
+You cannot edit the linked Rules of a Policy.

 ### Assign permissions